GangDu/GettingAndCleaningDataCourseProject/CodeBook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fbodyacceleration-xyz, fbodyaccelerationjerk-xyz, fbodyangularvelocity-xyz, fbodyaccelerationjerkmagnitude, fbodyangularvelocitymagnitude, fbodyangularvelocityjerkmagnitude.
 (Note the 'f' to indicate frequency domain signals).

+## The Process Of Cleaning Up The Data

+1. Merges the data from X_train.txt, X_test.txt, y_train.txt, y_test.txt, subject_train.txt, subject_test.txt
+  to create one data set.

+2. Extracts only the measurements on the mean and standard deviation for each measurement.

+3. Uses descriptive activity names("Walking", "Walking_Upstairs",  "Walking_Downstairs", "Sitting", "Standing", "Laying")
+  to name the activities in the data set.

+4. Uses changed names from 'Features.txt' file set variable names.
+    * chage include: lower the letters; remove parentheses; translate the abbreviation.

+5. From the data set in step 4, creates a second, independent tidy data set with the average of variable for each activity and each subject.

 ## Variable Name And Description

 - activity